ericcornelissen/shescape/CONTRIBUTING.md

 The project is vetted using a small collection of static analysis tools.
 Run `npm run vet` to analyze the project for potential problems.

-#### Benchmarking

-The project has a simple benchmarking suite that can be found at `bench/`.
-It is used to detect performance regressions in the escaping logic.
-To this end they're run continuously in the project's continuous integration.
-You can run the benchmarks locally using `npm run benchmark`.

 #### Typings

 Even though this project is written in JavaScript, it provides [TypeScript] type